 The aim of the New Zealand Diploma in Engineering is to provide skilled and competent engineering technicians specialised in mechanical, civil, electrical or electronic engineering for the New Zealand engineering sector.
 Graduates will be capable of operating at a technician level scope of practice as outlined by the Dublin Accord (international Engineering Alliance, 2002).

-This qualification is designed for electrical workers, mechanical fitters and process workers who need to meet safety regulations to work in hazardous areas, now referred to as ‘explosive atmospheres.’
 During the course, you’ll gain theoretical knowledge and find out how to apply safety principles, procedures, and statutory requirements to safely enter and operate an explosive atmospheres site.
-These include the oil and gas sector, dairy industry - milk powder production, and wastewater treatment, to name a few.
+These include, but are not limited to, oil and gas and petrochemical industries, dairy industries and other industries that have gases, vapors, dusts or flammable products on site.

 This qualification is only offered through WITT, and is available to students throughout New Zealand, including in-house training.